aleksandr-kiliushin/learning/summaries/testing-javascript-applications.md

 ##### 11.5.
 Visual regression tests

+To ensure that your app is correctly displayed, visual regresssion tests compare how your app looks to previously approved snapshots.

+Jest's snapshots allow to achieve the same purpose, and the process is similar.
+The difference between these two ways is that visual regession tests compare images, not strings.
+Visual regression tests are more reliable.
+Imagine that you have a component that you've tested with Jest's snapshot, and that component has another component nearby.
+Now another component become bigger, for example, now it has bigger margins.
+In this case, our component's Jest's snapshots tests still pass.
+But in fact our component became ugly because it has less space.
+Visual regression tests can see the entire scene and will detect such non-trivial bugs such as caused by different components' styles interference.

+My favourite tool is Percy, which has integration with Cypress.
+Check its docs, `npm install --save-dev @percy/cypress` and write your visual regression tests.

 ## Part 3: Business impact

 ### Section 12.
 Continious integration and continious delivery

+When developers write code in their own branch for a long time without integration their work with others' work, the consequences are bad.
+The main branch, the code upon which they building their branch might have already changed.
+This causes a lot of rework and conflicts, which is constly, risky and frustrating.
+Deliver early and deliver frequently.
+You'll get customer's feedback sooner and learn more about what to build next.

 #### 12.1.
 What are continuous integration and continuous delivery